Fix and Flip Loan

 Key Points:

-• New market transactions require a GC agreement or detailed LOE.
+• New market transactions require a General Contractor agreement or Letter of Explanation for why a GC is not required.

 • Properties with previous sale price increases, wholesale deals, and non‑arms length transactions require additional documentation and review.